customgento/general-github-actions/README.md

 ## integration.yml
 This workflow is for running integration tests on a Magento 2 module with various Magento and PHP versions.
-It also runs when called by another workflow and takes two inputs `module_name and composer_name`.
+It also runs when called by another workflow and takes two inputs `module_name` and `composer_name`.

 ## mess-detector.yml
-This workflow ensures that every time code is pushed or a pull request is made, PHP Mess Detector will analyze the code for any potential issues, helping maintain high code quality throughout the development process.
+This workflow is triggered by another workflows using the `workflow_call`.
+It sets up the PHP Mess Detector to analyze Magento code for potential issues, helping to maintain high code quality.

 ## phpstan.yml
 The `phpstan.yml` file sets up a GitHub Actions workflow for running PHPStan on a Magento 2 project.